dalibo/pitrery/INSTALL.md

 * `BACKUP_DIR` is the path to the directory where to store the backups.

-* `BACKUP_HOST` is the name or IP address of the host where backups shall be stored. `BACKUP_USER` is the username to use for SSH login, if empty, the username is the one running pitrery.
+* `BACKUP_HOST` is the name or IP address of the host where backups shall be stored.
+If left empty, backups are local.

+* `BACKUP_USER` is the username to use for SSH login, if empty, the username is the one running pitrery.

 * `RESTORE_COMMAND` can be used to define the command run by PostgreSQL when it needs to retrieve a WAL file before applying it in recovery